spion/triplie/README.md

     sleep min max
     char !

-1) The first line specifies the server here.
+1. The first line specifies the server here.
 This line MUST contain 3 words: server hostname portnumber
 They must all be correct.
 Otherwise the bot will not connect to the server.

-2) The second line is in the format "nick yourbotsnick" If the nickname is in use, this simple version will not try another nick.
+2. The second line is in the format "nick yourbotsnick" If the nickname is in use, this simple version will not try another nick.
 Also, the nickname must be lowercase, letters/numbers only.

-3) The third line is what will appear as the username of the bot if no identd is installed on the machine.
+3. The third line is what will appear as the username of the bot if no identd is installed on the machine.
 Same rules as for nick apply.

-4) The fourth line specifies the real name of the bot.
+4. The fourth line specifies the real name of the bot.

-5) The fifth line specifies the default channels.
+5. The fifth line specifies the default channels.
 When run, triplie will ALWAYS try to join these channels first.
 The channel names are separated with space.

-6) Sleep specifies minimum/maximum pause time between request and answer, in seconds.
-For example sleep 2 7 will make the bot wait between 2 and 7 seconds before answering.
+6. Sleep specifies minimum/maximum pause time between request and answer, in seconds.
+For example

+    sleep 2 7

+will make the bot wait between 2 and 7 seconds before answering.
 This is used to prevent people from flooding the bot.

-7) char specifies the command char prefix.
+7. char specifies the command char prefix.

 Note that these lines can be handled in any order, but it is important that there are no missing parameters in any of them.
 Also, all the starting words of those lines MUST be lowercase!

-(B) admins.dat / ignores.dat
+admins.dat / ignores.dat
 --------------------------

 admins.dat is a simple file which lists all nick!user@hosts with admin access.